-The Bonds will be issued in the aggregate principal amount of \$400,000,000 in fully registered form only, without coupons.
+The Bonds will be issued in the aggregate principal amount of \$574,905,000, in fully registered form only, without coupons.
 The Bonds will be initially registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC").
 DTC will act as securities depository for the Bonds.
-Owners of the Bonds will not receive physical certificates representing their interest in the Bonds purchased, except in the event that use of the book-entry system for the Bonds is discontinued.
-Principal of and interest on the Bonds are payable by the Paying Agent to DTC, which is obligated in turn to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of Bonds.
-For information about the securities depository and DTC's book-entry system see APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."
+Owners will not receive physical certificates representing their interest in the Bonds purchased, except in the event that use of the book-entry system for the Bonds is discontinued.
+Principal of, premium, if any, and interest on the Bonds are payable by the Paying Agent to DTC, who is obligated in turn to remit such payments to its DTC Participants for subsequent disbursement to the beneficial owners of Bonds.
+For information about the securities depository and DTC's book-entry system, see APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."

 The Bonds will be dated the date of delivery thereof.
 Interest with respect to the Bonds is payable on January 1 and July 1 of each year (each, an "Interest Payment Date"), commencing January 1, 2007.
-Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30 day months.
-Each Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated during the period after the Record Date (defined below) immediately preceding any Interest Payment Date to and including such Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, or unless it is authenticated on or before the Record Date preceding the first Interest Payment Date, in which event it shall bear interest from its date; provided, that if, at the time of authentication of any Bond, interest is in default on any outstanding Bonds, such Bond shall bear interest from the interest payment date to which interest has previously been paid or made available for payment on the outstanding Bonds.
+Interest on the Bonds will be computed on the basis of a 360-day year of twelve 30-day months.
+Each Bond will bear interest from the Interest Payment Date next preceding the date of authentication thereof, unless it is authenticated during the period after the Record Date (defined below) immediately preceding any Interest Payment Date to and including such Interest Payment Date, in which event it shall bear interest from such Interest Payment Date, or unless it is authenticated on or before the Record Date preceding the first Interest Payment Date, in which event it shall bear interest from its date.
 "Record Date" shall mean the 15th day of the month preceding an Interest Payment Date whether or not such day is a business day.
 The Bonds are issuable in denominations of \$5,000 principal amount or any integral multiple thereof.
-The Bonds mature on July 1 in the years and amounts set forth on the inside cover page hereof.
+The Bonds mature in the years and amounts set forth on the inside cover page hereof.

 The interest on each Bond is payable in lawful money of the United States of America to the person whose name appears on the bond registration books of the Paying Agent as the registered owner thereof as of the close of business on the applicable Record Date, whether or not such day is a business day.
-If the book-entry system is discontinued, interest will be paid by (1) check mailed on each Interest Payment Date (or the next business day, if the Interest Payment Date does not fall on a business day) to each registered owner at such registered owner's address as it appears on such registration books or at such address as the registered owner may have filed with the Paying Agent for that purpose on or before the Record Date or (2) in immediately available funds (for example, by wire transfer) to any registered owner of at least \$1,000,000 of outstanding Bonds who has requested in writing such method of payment of interest on the Bonds prior to the close of business on the applicable Record Date.
+If the book-entry system is discontinued, interest will be paid by (1) check mailed on each Interest Payment Date (or the next business day, if the Interest Payment Date does not fall on a business day) to each registered owner at such registered owner's address as it appears on such registration books or at such address as the registered owner may have filed with the Paying Agent for that purpose or (2) in immediately available funds (for example, by wire transfer) to any registered owner of at least \$1,000,000 of outstanding Bonds who has requested in writing such method of payment of interest on the Bonds prior to the close of business on the applicable Record Date.